FrodeSolheim/fs-uae.net/docs/amiga-forever.md

 # Amiga Forever

+TODO: Write about Amiga Forever 8 no longer using rom.key, and that it decrypts the ROMs on first startup!

+TODO: Also check when this change happened (Amiga Forever 8+?).
+Verified, the rom.key file is still used in Amiga Forever 7.

 You can purchase [Amiga Forever](https://www.amigaforever.com/) Plus or Premium edition in order to get licensed versions of Kickstart ROMs for all supported Amiga models.

 There are two versions which contains all Kickstart ROMs: